maznicky/AR2HUB/README.md

 height to stop at.
 There's no way to measure ground height in this game, so a destination picked off a map wouldn't work.

-### Flight Log
-Records each flight: time airborne, distance, peak speed, engine before and after, how long you were grounded first, and where the engine first took damage.
-`Print Log` dumps every run to the console.
-It's there to answer how far you can get per engine point rather than guessing.

 ---

 ## Character